-We mitigate credit risk by originating to customers who have purchased from us in the past.
+We mitigate credit risk by originating to a substantial number of customers who have purchased from us in the past.
 These repeat customers have historically exhibited a lower probability of default than new customers.
-For fiscal year 2018, 2017 and 2016, 53%, 50% and 49%, respectively, of our originations were to repeat customers who financed a purchase through our in-house credit programs more than five months after financing an initial purchase through our in-house credit programs.
-As of January 31, 2018 and 2017, 61% and 57%, respectively, of balances due under our in-house credit programs were from repeat customers who have previously financed with us.
+For fiscal year 2019 and 2018, 55% and 53%, respectively, of our originations were to repeat customers who financed a purchase through our in-house credit programs more than five months after financing an initial purchase through our in-house credit programs.
+As of January 31, 2019 and 2018, 62% and 61%, respectively, of balances due under our in-house credit programs were from repeat customers who have previously financed with us.